adamsilver/fdpb/07-a-filter-form.md

 > Changing the setting of any user interface component does not automatically cause a change of context

 Additionally, keyboard users operating the filters, must use their arrow keys to move through the radio buttons.
 Each arrow keypress not only focuses adjacent radio buttons but selects them as well.
-This means keyboard users won’t be able to move more than one radio button at a time without the form being submitted.
+As a result keyboard users won’t be able to move more than one radio button at a time without the form being submitted.
 What if they wanted the third or fourth radio button?

 Even if you ignore the difficulties associated with certain interaction modalities, having the page refresh in the middle of choosing filters is a poor user experience.
 Let’s see if AJAX can fix these issues.